Team-BHP > Travelogues > Route / Travel Queries

 So yeah, Im sure there are a lot more stories of badly behaved Indian tourists that can be shared but we need to buck up and learn some manners.
 As seen in the video money isn't everything

-Mortis is offline (22) Thanks
+Mortis is online now (22) Thanks

 Old 9th August 2019, 14:48 #5